Ádám Szabó (singer): A Dal

 In 2013, Szabó competed in the 2013 edition of A Dal, the national selection of the Hungarian entry for the Eurovision Song Contest 2013.
 He participated in the second heat with the song Hadd legyen más, and was eliminated in his respective heat.

 In December 2014, it was revealed that Szabó would attempt again to win the 2015 edition of A Dal, with the song Give Me Your Love.
 On 31 January 2015, his song passed through the second heat, scoring the highest number of points at 46.
-On 14 February, he also passed through the first semi-final, going onto the final, gaining 47 points, tying with fellow contestant Boggie for the highest set of points.
+On 14 February, he also passed through the first semi-final, going on to the final, gaining 47 points, tying with fellow contestant Boggie for the highest set of points.
 In the final, he received 28 points from the judges, the highest number of points in the final, but Boggie was chosen by televote to represent Hungary in the Eurovision Song Contest 2015.

 Szabó participated again in A Dal, this time in the 2017 edition, with the song Together.
 He progressed to the semi-finals and was eliminated.

 yesyes, a band that he is a part of, competed in A Dal 2018, with the song I Let You Run Away, and in A Dal 2019, with the song Incomplete.